Dr Julian North

 - Film adaptations and biopics (especially Jane Austen)

-Dr. North teaches on the MA in Victorian Studies and leads an MA module on Victorian life-writing.
-She also leads a module on The Country House in Literature, on an MA run by the Centre for the Study of the Country House.
-She supervises MA and PhD work in nineteenth-century literature.
-She would welcome the opportunity to supervise topics in the following areas:
+I teach on the MA in Victorian Studies and I lead an MA module on Victorian life-writing.
+I also lead a module on The Country House in Literature, on an MA run by the Centre for the Study of the Country House.

 - EN3010 Compulsory Dissertation (Convenor)